 Why Buy When You Can Rent?

 Safety, versatility, and the opportunity to meet unforeseen challenges—these are great reasons to add grapple-enabled vehicles to your fleet of emergency disasters garbage trucks.
-But what if you only need these vehicles for temporary or short-term projects?
+But what if you only need these vehicles for short- or long-term basis ?
 How can you avoid huge cash outlays or long-term financial commitments?